-The texture of spaghetti squash depends on how it’s cooked, the quality of the squash, and even how it’s handled after cooking.
-Common mistakes, such as overcooking or using the wrong cooking method, can lead to mushy squash that lacks its signature stringy texture.
+The texture of spaghetti squash is influenced by factors like cooking methods, the quality of the squash, and how it’s handled after cooking.
+Overcooking or using the wrong method can easily result in mushy squash that lacks its signature stringy consistency.

-In this article, we’ll explore the reasons why your spaghetti squash might be mushy and not stringy.
-We’ll also provide helpful tips on how to cook it perfectly and how to fix mushy squash if it happens.
-Let’s start by understanding what makes spaghetti squash so special!
+In this article, we’ll uncover the reasons behind mushy spaghetti squash and provide practical tips for achieving the perfect texture.
+Plus, we’ll discuss how to salvage mushy squash if it happens.
+Let’s dive into what makes spaghetti squash so special and how to cook it right!

 What Is Spaghetti Squash?